c6o/docs/content/welcome/overview.md

 ## CodeZero Features

-Key Features of a Cluster Operating System
+Key Features of a CodeZero:

-* Abstract away computing, networking and storage resources
+* Abstracts away cloud computing, networking and storage resources
 * Install, configure, coordinate and uninstall services and apps
 * Provide diagnostic information such as logs, metrics and alerts
-* An easy to use GUI for interacting with applications
+* Provide an easy to use GUI for accessing cloud applications

 ## Our Inspiration and Tools ##